MrApplejuice/wp-autologin-links/readme.txt

 Donate link:
 Tags: login, link, automatic, auto, links
 Requires at least: 3.1
-Tested up to: 4.8.2
+Tested up to: 4.9.7
-Stable tag: trunk
+Stable tag: /branches/stable

 WARNING: THIS PLUGIN CAN BE INSECURE IF NOT USED CAUTIOUSLY.
 Allows selected users to autologin to your WordPress website via autologin links.